 A growing number of people are making sure that clean and healthy living is a major part of their lifestyle.
-The trend itself is even a viable concept to profit off of in business, which is exactly what one 24-year-old young entrepreneur in Singapore chose to do.

 Charlotte Wang once faced the difficulty of finding tasty but healthy food in Singapore which gave her the idea to start her business.
 It’s now been two years since she started her healthy good restaurant Guac and Go, which prominently features avocados.

 According to The New Paper (via AsiaOne), Wang studied art business management and pursued a career in marketing and sales.

 She knew that starting her food business was not going to be easy and gave herself six months of working to figure out whether it was what she really wanted to do.
 In the end, she was assured.

 It is unknown how much capital Wang started with or raised, or the process of establishing a location for her restaurant, but in the early stages of the business, it was just Wang, her boyfriend and her mother who managed the shop.
 She admitted that there were many days when she had to get up early in the morning, sleep late at night, and deal with the crazy demands of running a food business: